polychoroid/MountainOfAnzu/README.md

 # Mountain Of Anzu
 Action RPG to teach myself rust/wasm/webgl.
-There's not much going on here yet, the whole thing just puts two squares into a webgl canvas at this point.
-But soon. . . there might be three squares.
+There's not much going on here yet, a bunch of squares and recangles bounce around a colorful background.

 ## Getting Started